 The school will not request medical evidence in most circumstances where a pupil is absent due to illness; however, the school reserves the right to request supporting evidence where there is genuine and reasonable doubt about the authenticity of the illness.

-In the case of PA, arrangements will be made for parents to speak to the attendance officer.
+In the case of PA, arrangements will be made for parents to speak to the attendance team.
 The school will inform the LA, on a termly basis, of the details of pupils who fail to attend regularly, or who have missed 10 school days or more without authorisation.

-If a pupil's attendance drops below 90 percent, the attendance officer will action the school's attendance intervention procedures.
+If a pupil's attendance drops below 85 percent, the attendance team will be informed, and a formal meeting will be arranged with the pupil's parent.